aiverify-foundation/moonshot/docs/tutorial/web-ui/benchmark.md

 Let's get started on running your first benchmark test.

-In the homepage, click on "Evaluate".
+In the homepage, click on "Evaluate against standard tests".
 Alternatively, you can click on "Get Started".

 ![Navigate to Evaluate against standard tests](./res/run_bm_1.png)